Mezue3000/DataScience_World/MySQL Database_Design/README.md

 Data Normalization: I ensured elimination of redundancy and dependency.

-Integrity Constraints: I implemented primary and foreign keys, unique constraints, datatypes and check contraints to maintain data validity.
+Integrity Constraints: I implemented primary and foreign keys, unique constraints, datatypes and check constraints to maintain data validity.

 **NB:** I made use of MySQL-Workbench and SQL in implementing these database designs